wip/policies/PRIVACY.md

 ## Information collection and use

-When installing the the app you grant it access to the following two scopes
+When installing the the app you grant it access to the following three scopes

-1. Read access to [pull requests](https://developer.github.com/v3/apps/permissions/#permission-on-statuses) (`GET` routes only).
+1. **Read & write access to [pull requests](https://developer.github.com/v3/apps/permissions/#permission-on-statuses)**

+   The app looks for terms in the pull request title, body, labels and commit messages.
+It requires write access to amend a "pending" status for a pull request by amending the body with `@wip ready for review` comment.

-2. Read & write access to [commit status](https://developer.github.com/v3/apps/permissions/#permission-on-statuses).
+2. **Read & write access to [checks](https://developer.github.com/v3/apps/permissions/#permission-on-checks)**

-Here is a list of contents that the app uses:

-- Repository Name
-- Pull Requests titles & bodies
-- Pull Request comments
-- Pull Request commit messages
-- Pull Request labels

-It also creates and updates status of the last commit in a pull request.

-None of the information is stored or shared with third party services, with the exception of [Zeit’s now](https://zeit.co/now) where the app is hosted.
-Some of the information above may be stored temporarily in log files for debugging purpose only.
+   The app uses checks to explain why the status for your pull request has been set to pending or success.

+3. **Read access to [single file](https://developer.github.com/v3/apps/permissions/#permission-on-single-file)**: `.github/wip.yml`

+   The app can be configured by created a `.github/wip.yml` file.
+The app does not have access to any other files in your repository.

+The app receives [CheckRun](https://developer.github.com/v3/activity/events/types/#checkrunevent) and [PullRequest](https://developer.github.com/v3/activity/events/types/#pullrequestevent) events from GitHub, but any data not required for the functionality of the app is discarded.

+## Sharing of data with 3rd party services

+The app is hosted on [Zeit’s now](https://zeit.co/now).
+No user data is persisted besides a temporary storage of log files for less than 30 days.

+For the purpose of monitoring and analytics, log data is shared with [LogDNA](https://logdna.com/) ([LogDNA Privacy Notice](https://logdna.com/privacy-shield/)) for live monitoring and [Amazon S3](https://aws.amazon.com/s3/) for archiving ([Amazon Web Services Privacy Notice](https://aws.amazon.com/privacy/)).
+Log data is retained for 6 months as required by GitHub Marketplace.

+For the purpose of error tracking, error stacks are shared with [Sentry](https://sentry.io/) ([Privacy notice](https://sentry.io/privacy/)).

 ## Security